OsvaldoMartini/Android-Emulator/README.md

 Expected output should confirm that a hypervisor (Intel HAXM, KVM, Hyper-V, or Apple Hypervisor) is available and working.

 ✅ You now have **hardware acceleration enabled**, and your emulator will start without the x86_64 error.

+---

+✅ You now have a fully functional **Android Emulator mimicking the Galaxy S23 Ultra**, ready for testing and development.
+Ok Now I know